sanskrit/learnsanskrit.org/content/guide/suffixes/the-suffix-system.md

 }

 But in this topic, we'll focus on all of the {em other} suffixes that Sanskrit has.
-These suffixes usually make new nominal words:

-{ex

-man + tra > mantra
-think + (means) > "means of thinking," mantra, counsel

-}

-{h Root and nominal suffixes}

 We can sort these suffixes into two big groups.
 First are {dfn root suffixes}, which we add to a verb root:

 {ex